-The Library offers a variety of instructional programming that includes curriculum-integrated sessions, multimedia software trainings, and online learning modules to support the development of students' information and digital literacy.
+The library offers a variety of instructional programming that includes curriculum-integrated sessions, tutorials, and other online learning modules that support the development of students' information literacy and research skills.

 Information Literacy Plan

 American University Library's Division of Research, Teaching & Learning has implemented a three-tiered information literacy plan that aims to take a comprehensive approach to developing the information literacy skills of students over the course of their college careers.
 Features of the program are:

 Tier One instruction and materials provide a broad, general introduction to major information literacy concepts and skills.
 Tier One often aligns with AU Core foundation course learning outcomes, but is not limited to these classes.
 Tier One concepts are also covered in the Information Literacy Tutorial.

 - Tier One instruction concepts include an introduction to the ways in which expertise and credibility create authority in information sources, the purpose of and techniques for strategic exploration of information, the value of citation as a representation of others’ ideas, and broad understanding of information systems.

 - Information covered may include: